 Does alignment really matter in practice?
 Think about some recent buying experiences you’ve had – both good and not so good.
-You can almost always tell when client-facing staff aren’t in sync, from an unstaffed service desk, to missing documents, to a general sense that the departments don’t know what each other is doing.
+You can almost always tell when client-facing staff isn’t in sync, from an unstaffed service desk to missing documents, to a general sense that the departments don’t know what each other is doing.

 In contrast, a well-aligned team is successful because it excels at things like: